 Through understanding why and how change happened, you learn about what works and what doesn’t.
 This information allows you to continually develop and improve what you do.

 Where to start?

-The Measuring Impact of Volunteering Good Practice Guide explains steps to take, and what things you need to think about before you start.
+So What?
+Volunteering Impact Measurement: Top Tips to Get You Started explains the steps to take, and what things you need to think about before you start.
+Drawing upon case study evidence it identifies the benefits of impact measurement and how it can help you improve your own organisation's performance.
 It also includes a list of useful resources.

 How we can help

 If you are interested in developing your understanding we offer a course; Measuring the Impact of Volunteering.
 The course aims to answer the three questions we get asked whenever people start thinking about measuring the impact of volunteering; why should I measure the impact of volunteering, how exactly do I do it and what should I do with the information once I am finished?